What is TVI, CVI and SDI?

 WHY ARE THERE SO MANY OPTIONS?
 WHICH IS THE BEST?

 Analog-over-coax video resolution cameras, seen in old movies or gas stations, are somehow still holding on.
 Analog cameras can be mixed and matched, for the most part, and have incredible power to send a video signal nearly 500 meters, almost 5x that of CAT5/6.
-HD-Analog digital video recorders (DVRs) and cameras have taken the place of standard analog, which includes TVI, CVI, and SDI technologies.
-These all, essentially, accomplished the same tasks of attaining high-resolution video and sending it over the same coax cable, just in different ways.
+HD-Analog digital video recorders (DVRs) and cameras have replaced standard analog, including TVI, CVI, and SDI technologies.
+These all accomplished the same tasks of attaining high-resolution video and sending it over the same coax cable, just in different ways.

 IMAGE QUALITY